niklas-baier/Master_thesis/README.md

 This project is maintained as a Static Research Archive.
 The codebase reflects the iterative, experimental nature of the thesis development cycle.

-    Experimental Scripts: All research iterations and training logs are located in the develop branch and the /legacy_experiments folder.
+    Experimental Scripts: All research iterations are located in the develop branch and the /legacy_experiments folder.

     Engineering Evolution: This project represents a major milestone in my research journey.
 For examples of my current software engineering standards—please visit my Journal Project or Jax Project.